alplix/alp-litecoin/README.md

 daemon=0
 ```

-RPC is disabled at build-time.
-You don’t need RPC credentials or ports.
+RPC is disabled.
+No RPC credentials or port binding is required.

 ---